 - Combine ingredients until smooth.
 Do Not overmix.
 Once it's smooth—you're done!

 - Bake 20-30 minutes or until a tester comes out with a few dry crumbs.

 - Remove from pan to cool so your cupcakes don't keep baking and over-bake.

 A Fast-to-Fix Kind of Cupcake

 Sometimes, melting chocolate just feels like a big, extra mess and a time hog.
 It’s not.
 I know, it’s not.
 It’s, what, a pot and a dry measuring cup, and a wooden spoon?
 But, I can’t help feeling that way every now and again.
 When I do, I’ll turn to these little chocolaty treats.

-My husband had already eaten two of them (like I’m not going to notice, or something).
+My (now ex) husband had already eaten two of them (like I’m not going to notice, or something).
 Was it worth frosting the remaining brownie cupcakes?
 Well, he ate two without saying anything.
 That’s a good sign.
-I encourage my fam to TELL ME if something I’ve made is missing something or lacking—and then to help figure out what.
+I encourage my fam to TELL ME if something I’ve made is missing something or lacking — and then to help figure out what.
 They do the same.
-It’s a valuable skill I want to develop in our sons.
+It’s a valuable skill I want to develop in my sons.